The top free Photoshop alternative apps for Mac

-If you’re looking into Photoshop from more of a photography angle, then you might want to launch Photos, the default picture app on your Mac.
+If you’re looking into Photoshop from more of a photography angle, then you might want to open Photos, the default picture app on your Mac.
 There are a ton of powerful tools you can use to retouch and even edit your images.
 But it doesn’t have some of the more advanced features like layers or selective edits that some of the other apps on this list have.
 Before jumping headfirst into that hefty Adobe subscription, check out the free app that comes with your computer.

-3. Photoscape X
+3. PhotoScape X

-Even though Photoscape X markets itself as a photo editor, it actually does so much more.
+Even though PhotoScape X markets itself as a photo editor, it actually does so much more.
 You can work in multiple layers and add text.
-If you’re familiar with any of the painting and drawing functionality in Photoshop, then you’ll feel right at home using those features in Photoscape X. But the best thing Photoscape X has going for is its easy-to-use interface, making it perfect for beginners to jump right in.
+If you’re familiar with any of the painting and drawing functionality in Photoshop, then you’ll feel right at home using those features in PhotoScape X. But the best thing PhotoScape X has going for is its easy-to-use interface, making it perfect for beginners to jump right in.
 There’s not much more you could ask for in an app like this.

 While Fotor has a desktop app you can download, where it really soars is with its online version that you access through your browser.
-You got all the basic photo editing tools like adjusting color, saturation, and even rotating or cropping the picture.
+You get all the basic photo editing tools like adjusting color, saturation, and even rotating or cropping the picture.
 But there’s also some more advanced features like a blemish remover, digital makeup, and cloning tool.
 Even though Fotor is actually a pretty robust online editor, it’s worth noting that the free version is very ad-heavy and applies a watermark to your pictures.
 But upgrading to a Fotor Pro membership will get rid of both of those things.

 Pixlr is another web-based photo editor.
 And even though its interface is simple and very user-friendly, you might find it more similar to Adobe’s Photoshop Elements than the professional version of Photoshop.
 You can still do quite a bit with Pixlr like color correction, healing, and adding texts and shapes to your pictures.
 And you can even save images you’re working on, so you can keep working on them later.

 What really sets Photopea apart from other online editors is that it’s able to open a whole slew of file types.
-It supports RAW pictures, Photoshop PSDs, Adobe XD files and Sketch files.
-Photopea is a great tool if you’re away from your primary workstation and just need to make quick updates, or if you have a bunch of old files you need to work on.
+It supports RAW pictures, Photoshop PSDs, Adobe XD files, and Sketch files.
+Photopea is a great tool if you’re away from your primary workstation and just need to make quick updates or if you have a bunch of old files you need to work on.
 Like some of the other online editors on this list, the major drawback to Photopea is how many ads are in the free version, which can slow down your workflow a bit.

-At first glance, darktable might look a little more familiar to Lightroom than it does Photoshop.
+At first glance, darktable might look a little more familiar to Lightroom than Photoshop.
 But this open-source editor has quite a few features that will help beginners dip their toe into photo editing.
 You can instantly apply filters, make color corrections, and resize or crop your photos.
 But that being said, if you’re looking for something a little more advanced, this app might not have all the tools you need.

 Sumopaint offers both a desktop app you can download and an online version you can access in your browser.
 It has a lot of the standard features you’d expect in free software like Photoshop.
 It’s loaded with brushes and pencils that are familiar to Photoshop.
 Still, some of the tools work a little differently, so there might be a bit of a learning adjustment when you first start using this app.